beetbox/pylastfp/README.rst

 This is a Python interface to Last.fm's acoustic fingerprinting library (called `fplib`_) and its related API services.
 It performs fingerprint extraction, fingerprint ID lookup, and track metadata lookup.
-It also comes with some helpers for decoding audio files.

 .. _fplib: http://github.com/lastfm/Fingerprinter